Approx. 75% of global metallic silver production is a by-product of mining ores of other metals.

 Usually, participants in the silver market make use of London Bullion Market Association quotations when setting the price for silver in physical transactions, after adjusting for current market conditions.

 KGHM sells silver in the form of bars and grains (produced at the Głogów Copper Smelter and Refinery) and is one of the largest producers of metallic silver.
 Yearly, the Company produces around 1200 tonnes of this valuable metal.
-In 2019, KGHM produced approx. 1400 tonnes of silver, making the Company one of the world’s leading producers of silver.
+In 2020, KGHM produced 1352 tonnes of silver, making the Company one of the world’s leading producers of silver.

 Silver is supplied in the form of grains to the photographic, jewellery and metals industries, which produce alloys containing silver.
 Silver in the form of bars (ingots) is mainly purchased by financial institutions.